AJResearchGroup/ormr/README.md

 will create a Conda environment for that ('the setup of A').

 This means that no setup code is necessary.

+## Why does one need to install a release, instead of just `master`?

+The development of `ormr` takes place on the `master` branch.
+Hence, `master` will break regularily.
+A specific release is tested to build correctly.

+The reason for this non-traditional workflow, is that the Singularity script always installs the `master` branch, as it cannot detect the `git` branch is being built by.

 ## There is a feature I miss